daostack/arc.js-scripts/README.md

-    ethTransfer | transfer ETH from one account to another proposalVote | cast a vote on the given proposal with the given voting machine proposalGpStake | stake on a vote on the given proposal with the given GenesisProtocol tokenTransfer | transfer tokens from one account to another tokenMint | mint tokens to an account
+    ethTransfer | transfer ETH from one account to another proposalVote | cast a vote on the given proposal with the given voting machine proposalGpStake | stake on a vote on the given proposal with the given GenesisProtocol schemeDump | show basic information about a scheme regstered to a DAO tokenTransfer | transfer tokens from one account to another tokenMint | mint tokens to an account